Time Travelers (1976 film)

 Time Travelers is a 1976 science fiction film directed by Alexander Singer and starring Sam Groom, Tom Hallick, and Richard Basehart.
 The teleplay was credited to Jackson Gillis from a story by Rod Serling.
 The film was originally developed by Irwin Allen as the pilot for a prospective remake of the 1960s series The Time Tunnel, which ran only one season.

 Due to litigation the pilot did not sell and was repackaged as a standalone television film.
 Charles Willard Byrd claimed that the story was based heavily on his unpublished 1959 book A Time To Live.
 Byrd and the producers reached a settlement that included modest monetary compensation and allowed Byrd to claim the original story as his work, although the title sequence was not reshot to reflect this.

+The film depicts a viral outbreak in 1976 New Orleans.
+The symptoms match a viral outbreak in 1871 Chicago.
+The modern researchers need to consult the medical notes of the original outbreak, but those notes were destroyed in the 1871 Great Chicago Fire.
+Two researchers time travel to 1871 Chicago, and discover what treatment was used to stop the original outbreak.

 Plot

 During a Mardi Gras parade in New Orleans, a girl becomes the latest victim of the deadly virus "XB".
 Dr. Clinton Earnshaw (Sam Groom) has been following the outbreak but only is able to diagnose it.
 The federal government assigns him Jeff Adams (Tom Hallick), who has no medical or scientific training.
 Though Earnshaw is initially bemused by the assignment, Adams' value emerges when he remembers the 19th century discovery of a virus with similar characteristics.
 Known at the time as "Wood's Fever", it was discovered by Dr. Joshua P. Henderson (Richard Basehart).
 Both men know that Henderson's notes were destroyed in the 1871 Great Chicago Fire, his only remaining artifact a gold pocket watch.

 Adams introduces Earnshaw to a former NASA physicist and Nobel laureate, Dr. Amos Cummings (Booth Colman), and his colleague Dr. Helen Sanders (Francine York).
 The physicists have been experimenting with time travel and reveal their plan to send Earnshaw and Adams back in time to find Henderson's cure for Wood's Fever.
 After being outfitted with period gear, clothing, a small microscope and portable centrifuge, Earnshaw and Adams are briefed on the dangers of time travel.
 They step through a vault-like door into a room with a view of endless cloud-filled sky, and the process begins.